Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Related Work

 \section{Related Work}

 Hierarchical frameworks have a long history \citep{sutton1999between}.
-The option, conditioned, RL literature tackle the semi-MDP setup and explore the benefits that hierarchy and temporal abstraction bring \citep{NachumHIRO2018, wulfmeier2020data, igl2019multitask}. \citet{Wulfmeier2019, wulfmeier2020data} use hierarchy to enforce knowledge transfer through shared hierarchical modules.
-However, for lifelong learning, where number of skills increase over time, it is unclear how well these approaches will fare, without priors to narrow skill exploration.
+The options semi-MDP literature explore hierarchy and temporal abstractions \citep{NachumHIRO2018, wulfmeier2020data, igl2019multitask, salter2022mo2, kamat2020diversity, harb2018waiting, riemer2018learning}.
+Approaches like \citet{Wulfmeier2019, wulfmeier2020data} use hierarchy to enforce knowledge transfer through shared modules. \rebuttal{\citet{gehring2021hierarchical} use hierarchy to discover skills of varying expressivity levels.} For lifelong learning \citep{parisi2019continual,khetarpal2020towards}, where number of skills increase over time, it is unclear how well these approaches will fare, without priors to narrow skill exploration.

 Priors have been used in various fields.
 In the context of offline-RL, \citet{siegel2020keep, wu2019behavior} primarily use priors to tackle value overestimation \citep{levine2020offline}.
-In the variational literature, priors have been used to guide latent-space learning \citep{hausman2018learning, igl2019multitask, pertsch2020accelerating, merel2018neural}. \citet{hausman2018learning} learn episodic skills, limiting their ability to transfer. \citet{igl2019multitask} learn options and priors, but is on-policy and therefore suffers from sample inefficiency, making the application to robotic domains challenging.
-In the multi-task literature, priors have been used to guide exploration \citep{pertsch2020accelerating, galashov2019information, siegel2020keep, pertschguided, teh2017distral}, yet without hierarchy expressivity in learnt behaviours is limited.
-Recently, concurrent with our research, \citet{tirumala2020behavior} were able to exploit hierarchical priors to transfer entire history-dependent high-level skills.
-However, their setup was in a high-data regime ($1e9$ data samples for pre-training skills), where covariate shift is less predominant.
-Unlike the aforementioned works, we consider the POMDP setting, arguably more suited for real-world robotics.
+In the variational literature, priors have been used to guide latent-space learning \citep{hausman2018learning, igl2019multitask, pertsch2020accelerating, merel2018neural}. \citet{hausman2018learning} learn episodic skills, limiting their ability to transfer. \rebuttal{\citet{igl2019multitask, khetarpal2020options} learn options together with priors or interest functions, respectively.
+The primer is on-policy, limiting applicability and sample efficiency.
+Both predefine information conditioning of shared modules, limiting transferability.} \rebuttal{Skills and priors have been used in model-based RL to improve planning \citep{xie2020latent,shi2022skill}. \citet{sikchi2022learning} use priors to reduce covariate shifts during planning.
+In contrast, APES ensures the priors themselves experience reduced shifts.} In the multi-task literature, priors have been used to guide exploration \citep{pertsch2020accelerating, galashov2019information, siegel2020keep, pertschguided, teh2017distral}, yet without hierarchy expressivity in learnt behaviours is limited.
+In the sequential transfer literature, priors have also been used to bias exploration \citep{pertsch2020accelerating, ajay2020opal, singh2020parrot, bagatellasfp, goyal2019infobot, rao2021learning, liu2022motor}, yet either do not leverage hierarchy \citep{pertsch2020accelerating} or condition on minimal information \citep{ajay2020opal, singh2020parrot, rao2021learning}, limiting expressivity.
+Unlike \emph{APES}, \citet{singh2020parrot, bagatellasfp} leverage flow-based transformations to achieve multi-modality.
+Unlike many previous works, we consider the POMDP setting, arguably more suited for robotics, and learn the information conditioning of priors on based on our \emph{expressivity-transferability} theorems.